Tensions rising: NHL multigame series ratchet up animosity

 Especially this season, when the NHL cooked up four new divisions and scheduled all regular-season games within those divisions.
 That set up miniseries of anywhere from two to five games, with the NHL trying to limit travel in a bid to stem the spread of the coronavirus.
 Seven chapters of Coyotes-Blues is an anomaly caused by scheduling changes forced by the pandemic.

-Animosity is clearly up around the league with players seeing the same familiar, aggravaiting faces over and over again.
+Animosity is clearly up around the league with players seeing the same familiar, aggravating faces over and over again.
 There have been 37 fights already this season, and only two of the league’s 31 teams haven’t had at least one.

 “There’s a little bit of bad blood that goes on between games,” Tampa Bay’s Anthony Cirelli said after a game against Nashville that featured 32 penalty minutes.
 “The more and more we play teams, the emotions are high and these are the fun ones to play in because it kind of replicates that playoff kind of hockey.”